terraform-ibm-modules/terraform-ibm-scc/modules/profile/README.md

 # SCC Profile Module

-This module creates SCC Profile's (https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-build-custom-profiles&interface=ui).
+This module creates an SCC Profile (https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-build-custom-profiles&interface=ui).
 A profile is a grouping of controls that can be evaluated for compliance.

 The module supports the following actions:
 - Create SCC Profile